CCurl/min-ed/README.md

 ### INSERT mode

-In INSERT mode, all printable characters are inserted into the block.
+In INSERT mode, all printable characters are inserted into the file.

 Carriage-Return inserts a new line.

 ### REPLACE mode

-In REPLACE mode, all printable characters are placed into the block.
+In REPLACE mode, all printable characters are placed into the file.

 Carriage-Return moves the cursor to the beginning of the next line.